SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Preliminaries

 Various extensions of the sliced Wasserstein distance have been proposed~\citep{kolouri2019generalized,deshpande2019max,nguyen2021distributional}.
-Here, we review an extension called augmented sliced Wasserstein (ASW) distance~\cite{chen2022augmented}.
+Here, we review an extension called augmented sliced Wasserstein distance (ASW)~\citep{chen2022augmented}.
 Given a measurable injective function $h:X\to\sR^{D}$, the distance is obtained via the spatial Radon transform (SRT), which is defined for any $\xi\in\sR$ and $\omega\in\sS^{d-1}$, as follows:

-The ASW-$p$ distance is then obtained via the SRT in the same fashion as the standard sliced Wasserstein distance:
+The ASW-$p$ is then obtained via the SRT in the same fashion as the standard \yuhta{SW}:

-The closed-form representation in Eq.~\beqref{eq:closed_form_W1} can be used to evaluate the integrand in Eq.~\beqref{eq:def_asw}, which is usually evaluated via approximated quantile functions with sorted finite samples from $\gS^{h}{I_\nu}(\cdot,\omega)$ and $\gS^{h}{I_\nu}(\cdot,\omega)$.
+\yuhta{Equation~\beqref{eq:closed_form_W1}} can be used to evaluate the integrand in Eq.~\beqref{eq:def_asw}, which is usually evaluated via approximated quantile functions with sorted finite samples from $\gS^{h}{I_\nu}(\cdot,\omega)$ and $\gS^{h}{I_\nu}(\cdot,\omega)$.